jdewit/ez-case/README.md

 ```

-Add ez-alert markup to your html and include the dist files
+Add ez-case markup to your html and include the dist files

 ```html
   <body ng-app="myApp">